 Some trips don’t go as planned at all.

 My trip to Fuerteventura was one of the latter.

-Inspired by this post by Spencer over at Whisky Tango Globetrot, I headed to Fuerteventura to try surfing.
+Inspired by this post by Spencer over at Whisky Tango Globetrot, I headed to Spain’s Fuerteventura in the Canary Islands to try surfing.
 I’d fallen in love with sailing and figured this passion would naturally spill over to other watersports, so I booked myself some lessons at Aloha Surf Academy and planned to island hop before flying back from Gran Canaria.

 THIS IS NOT WHAT TRAVEL MOJO LOOKS LIKE